gems-ir/Collector/README.md

 This tool can collect different artifact on running system.

-Like a kape but faster, more secure and open source in rust 🦀.
+Like a Kape but faster, more secure and open source in rust 🦀.

 ## 🏗️ Build Poject